pleonex/owt-challenge/README.md

 The project requires to build .NET 8.0 SDK.

+You can open and build the project from any .NET IDE (Visual Studio, Rider) from the solution file: `./src/Contactor.sln`.

-To build, test and generate artifacts run:
+To build, test and generate artifacts run from the command-line:

 ```sh
 # Build and run tests (with code coverage!)